 I picked a week when I know I don’t have a lot going on in terms of highly demanding activities or social events so I don’t have to resist delicious food.
 Regardless, it would be super easy to do this if you travel a lot or work a lot.
 It’s designed for busy people.

 Why Am I Doing This?

-Mostly I’m curious about the benefits, especially immune health (a 3-day fast is proven to completely rebuild your immune system).
-I also want rejuvenation and disease prevention, and I would be lying if I wasn’t psyched for some fat loss.
+Mostly I’m curious about the benefits, especially immune health (a 3-day water fast is proven to completely rebuild your immune system, though ProLon does not claim as much).
+I am always looking to boost health, and I would be lying if I wasn’t psyched for some fat loss.
 I’ve gained 4-5 pounds in the past year (likely due to my sensitive thyroid + stress) that I haven’t been able to shed.
-I’m 5’8″ and weight 145 but am most comfortable around 140.
-The idea that my body is purging old cells and replacing them with shiny new ones is intriguing and motivating.
+I’m 5’8″ and weigh 145 but am most comfortable around 140.

 I normally practice intermittent fasting and often don’t eat breakfast til 9 or even 10am.
 I’m not a coffee drinker, but I do love my green tea and have some of that to start the day (they discourage caffeine, but black coffee and 1 cup of caffeinated tea is OK).

 I start off with the first breakfast: a 260 calorie, plant-based protein bar that contains 22 grams of fat and 5 grams of protein.
 I forget to savor it and remind myself to do so in the future.
 I silently hope that the fat and fiber (5 grams) will keep me full til lunch.
 It’s mostly nut based, macadamia, almonds, pecans, coconut products.
 It’s pretty good, but I’m starving two hours later.
 I drink tea and sulk.